You know I’m an alkaline plant-based guy, but I get it… You like your steak, seafood, and sushi! And you don’t want to give it up completely.

 - Pine nuts

 Combined, it’s easy to get plenty of protein the plant-based way.
 Even on a day when you don’t eat meat, you can reach the recommended daily value of protein.
 Here’s a typical day eating only vegan protein sources that delivers 46 grams of protein…

-- A tablespoon of hemp seeds and a tablespoon of raw almond butter in your morning smoothie, supplying 9 grams of protein
+- A tablespoon of chia seeds and a tablespoon of raw almond butter in your morning smoothie, supplying 9 grams of protein

 - A lunch that includes a half cup of chickpeas and an avocado, supplying a total of 23 grams of protein